utshomax/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ![Request Editor role](https://assets.postman.com/postman-docs/v10/guest-role-request-to-edit-v10.jpg)

+> Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to give an external user Editor role access to a collection.

-Postman will send in-app and email notifications to team members with Editor role access on the collection.
+Postman will send in-app and email notifications to team members with Editor role access to the collection.

 ## Approving requests for access